top of page

 Meaty Treats Taster Pack

-Healthy Herbal Dental Sticks to support clean teeth, fresh breath and gums
+Healthy Herbal Dental Sticks to support clean teeth, fresh breath, and gums

 Basset Hound Health and Genetic Screening

 Although not every Basset Hound will develop health problems, understanding the breed's potential medical concerns allows owners to provide better preventative care and seek early treatment when necessary.
+Overall, the Basset Hound is considered a relatively healthy dog breed, but several hereditary and breed-specific conditions deserve attention.

 Recommended Health Screenings